braid-org/braid-http/README.md

 with [HTTP Multiresponse](https://braid.org/meeting-89), and [Multiplexing v1.0](https://braid.org/protocol/multiplexing).

-It extends both Browsers and Nodejs with Braid-HTTP abilities:
+It extends both Browsers and Nodejs with *state synchronization* abilities:

 - Browsers: provides a drop-in replacement for `fetch()` with state synchronization abilities added.
 - Nodejs: adds state synchronization abilities to the `http` (and https, and http2) modules.